consiglionazionaledellericerche/jscontact-tools/README.md

 ### Cloning

 Creation can be achieved through cloning as well.
-Cloning can be only applied to JSCard and CardGroup.
+Cloning can be only applied to Card and CardGroup.

-Here in the following a test assessing a successful creation of a cloned JSCard instane.
+Here in the following a test assessing a successful creation of a cloned Card instane.

 ```